Homophobia in German politics: How things have changed | DW | 24.09.2020

 Paragraph 175 of the penal code stated: "A man who sodomizes another man or allows himself to be sodomized shall be punished by imprisonment."
 In 1957, the Federal Constitutional Court decreed this to be constitutional under Germany's Basic Law.
 East Germany also adopted the legislation directly from the Nazis after World War II.

-It was not until February 2001 that homosexual couples were allowed equal status under the Basic Law and granted the right to have civil partnerships, under the coalition government of the center-left Social Democrats (SPD) and the Green party.
+It was not until February 2001 that homosexual couples were allowed equal status under the Basic Law and granted the right to have civil partnerships, under the coalition government of the center-left Social Democrats (SPD) and the Greens.

 The German parliament finally voted for equal marriage in 2017.
-But right up until then, there were many — mostly conservative — members of parliament who opposed the law.
-Some 225 out of 309 CDU (and CSU, their Bavarian sister party) members voted against it.
+But, right up until then, there were many — mostly conservative — members of parliament who opposed the law.
+Two hundred and twenty-five of the 309 CDU (and CSU, their Bavarian sister party) Bundestag lawmakers voted against it.
 Chancellor Angela Merkel was among them.
 In the run-up to the vote, she had called for parliamentarians to be free to make their own decisions rather than vote according to a party line.

 Equally important to the legal progress were public statements made by politicians who were open about their homosexuality.
 In 2001, the Berlin SPD mayoral candidate Klaus Wowereit declared at the end of his party conference speech: "I am gay, and that's a good thing."